sjmikler/codingame-pro-mode/README.md

 * Hides the code editor
 * Moves the 'Console output' to the right
-* Moves 'Players' and 'Actions' to the left, underneath the game visualization
+* Moves 'Players' and 'Actions' to the left, under the game visualization

 This is a toggle button.
 Click it again to restore the default layout.